What are the goals that we need to set and reach in order go keep our food system within environmental limits?

 We might be able to solve a couple of those issues with technology (for example, the water crisis can be solved by building water purification plants).
 Yet the biggest issue of them all, and at the core of most of the environmental problems, is our excessively huge meat and milk consumption.
 1.6 billion cows are at the centre of the destruction of our ecosystem and climate.

 A fairly recent study (published in Nature by Springman et al. - also check the article on the guardian) brings it to the point.
 We have the options of improving technology, reducing foodwaste, and transitioning our diet – but only the combination of all three will cut it.
 The scenario, in its simplest terms, he describes as follows:

 By 2050 we need to change our diet to the following fractions of our current global consumption:

 |5 times the amount of legumes, nuts, and seeds|

 If we want to set a proximate target for 2025 and Switzerland, we suggest:

 |2 times the the amount of legumes, nuts and seeds (+100%)|

 |while reducing foodwaste to 4/5 (-20%)|

-Note that this 2030 Switzerland target is not taking into account the aspects of equity and climate justice.
+Note that this 2025 Switzerland target is taking into account the aspects of equity and climate justice.
 Meaning that there are other nations which still want to build roads and infrastructure (already available in Switzerland).
 Those would need us, the developed nations, to take more of the share to reduce the emissions.
 Switzerland should actually consider reaching the global 2050 target, by 2030.

 To make it really plain and simple: There is no way we can talk about eating sustainable without reducing our meat consumption.
 China is doing it.
 The vegetarians are doing it.
 The IPCC recommends it.
 Arnold Schwarzenegger and Leonardo di Caprio promote it.
 The Netherlands and the islands that will disappear in the oceans are hoping that you will get it.